Six Point Group: History

 The group was founded by Lady Rhondda in 1921 to press for changes in the law of the United Kingdom in six areas.
 The secretary from 1921 to 1926 was the actor-director and ex-suffragette Winifred Mayo.
+Lady Rhondda was replaced as Chair by Flora Drummond in 1931.

+It was inaugurated by several societies including: the British Commonwealth Union, British Federation of University Women, City Women's Club, Federation of Women Civil Servants, National Union of Trained Nurses, National Union of Women Teachers, Women's Auxiliary Service, Women's Guild of Empire, Women Sanitary Inspectors and Health Visitors Association.

 During the 1920s, it was active in trying to have the League of Nations pass an Equal Rights Treaty.
 The group campaigned on principles of strict equality between men and women.
 This 'old feminism' or 'equality feminism' was sometimes contrasted to the 'new feminism' or 'welfare feminism' of other women's groups of the period, such as the National Union of Societies for Equal Citizenship, which sought protectionist legislation applying only to women.

 Members included former militant suffragists - such as Dorothy Evans, Florence Macfarlane, Monica Whately, Helen Archdale, Charlotte Marsh, Theresa Garnett and Stella Newsome - as well as younger women like Winifred Holtby, Vera Brittain and Caroline Haslett.
 Though the membership was usually under 300, the Six Point Group wielded considerable political influence in the interwar years and during the Second World War.
 It campaigned by traditional constitutional methods.
 Much of its work was done through its journal, Time and Tide.
 It also made deputations to the appropriate government ministers, organised public rallies and wrote letters to major newspapers.

 From 1933, along with the Open Door Council, it spearheaded the movement for the right of married women to work.

 It was responsible for establishing the Income Tax Reform Council and in 1938, the Married Women's Association.